$\texttt{Spglib}$: a software library for crystal symmetry search: Identification of space group type

-Matrix representations of the space group operations obtained in the second stage are compared with the data sets generated by decoding the Hall symbols.
+The space group operations obtained in the second stage are compared with the datasets generated by decoding the Hall symbols.
 The Hall symbols are the explicit-origin space group notation proposed by Hall in Ref.~\onlinecite{Hall-1981}.
-The method to decode the Hall symbols are also found in {\it International Tables for Crystallography Volume B}.\cite{ITB} 530 sets of matrix representations of respective the Hall symbols are precomputed and stored in the $\texttt{spglib}$ source code.
+The method to decode the Hall symbols is also found in {\it International Tables for Crystallography Volume B}.\cite{ITB} The 530 sets of matrix representations are pre-decoded and stored in the $\texttt{spglib}$ source code.

-To achieve the comparison numerically between the space group operations obtained in the second stage and the data sets, they have to be represented in the same coordinate system.
-For that, the former representations in the primitive cell setting are transformed to those in the conventional unit cell setting by the transformation matrix obtained in the step (h) (see Appendix \ref{sec:trans-mat} for the transformation of the matrix representations).
-The origin shift is to be determined.
+To perform the comparison, the set of the space group operations has to be represented in the same coordinate system as that in the datasets.
+Using the transformation matrix $\mathbf{M}'\mathbf{M}$ obtained in the step (i) as described in Eq.~(\ref{eq:transform-operation}), the space group operations are transformed into those corresponding to one specific conventional unit cell setting.